 Use of Color and Contrast Minimum (MS Word)

 People who cannot differentiate between certain colors and those using monochrome displays and printers may not be able to see information conveyed solely with color.
-For example, if red is used as the sole means of denoting high priority content then people with color-blindness may not be able to identify high priority content.
+Also, assistive technologies like screen readers won’t identify color or color changes.
+If, for example, red is used as the sole means of denoting high priority content then some people may not know about its priority level.

 The Purpose of this checkpoint is twofold: First, to identify any information that is conveyed solely through the use of color and to ensure that the content is being conveyed some other way.
 Second, to verify that there is sufficient contrast between the content and the background of the document.

-Important Note: The U.S. Department of Health and Human Services (HHS) and WCAG 2.0 specify that there should be a minimum contrast ratio between foreground text and background color of 4.5:1.
+Important Note: The U.S. Department of Health and Human Services (HHS) and WCAG 2.0 (and, by extension, the Revised Section 508, t00) specify that there should be a minimum contrast ratio between foreground text and background color of 4.5:1.
 Go to the webpage on how to meet the WCAG 2.0 checkpoint 1.4.3 for additional information on how to satisfy the color contrast requirements.

-- Click the “Show Filter” button to display a filter that removes color.
+- Use the “Show Filter” button to display a filter that removes color.

-- Click and hold on the filter to drag it over the document, identifying any information that may be conveyed solely through color use (for example, charts where color is the only means of identifying distinct data sets).
+- Click and hold on the filter (or use the arrow keys on your keyboard) to move the lens over the document, identifying any information that may be conveyed solely through color use (for example, charts where color is the only means of identifying distinct data sets).

 - If it is determined that information is conveyed solely by color, then edit the document until all such information is also conveyed using other means (for example, with a textual description).

-- Click the arrow to the right of “Task” to continue verifying the other pages in the document.
+- Use the arrow to the right of “Task” to continue verifying the other pages in the document.